NJ auto injury & PIP/no-fault care

-Car Accident Doctors in New Jersey
+Car Accident Injury Doctors in New Jersey

-What car accident doctors evaluate
+What New Jersey car accident doctors evaluate

 Treatment matched to the injury

-Care may include pain management, chiropractic care, physical therapy, orthopedic evaluation, podiatry when foot or ankle trauma is involved, EMG testing for nerve symptoms, image-guided injections, and spine consultation when appropriate.
+PPSI's auto injury care may include pain management, chiropractic care, physical therapy, orthopedic evaluation, podiatry when foot or ankle trauma is involved, EMG testing for nerve symptoms, image-guided injections, and spine consultation when appropriate.

 When to schedule

 Seek evaluation promptly if you have neck pain, back pain, headaches, numbness, tingling, radiating arm or leg pain, shoulder pain, knee pain, dizziness, or worsening stiffness after a motor vehicle accident.
+Use our New Jersey locations page to find an office near you.

 Frequently Asked Questions